-Professional incompetence, neglect of duty, or default of academic integrity in teaching, in research, or in scholarship;
+Professional incompetency, neglect of duty, or default of academic integrity in teaching, in research, or in scholarship;

-Unlawful manufacture, distribution, sale, use, or possession of marijuana, a controlled substance, or other illegal or dangerous drugs as defined by Georgia laws: teaching or working under the influence of alcohol which interfere with faculty member's performance of duty or his/her responsibilities to the Institution or to his/her profession; (BR Minutes, 1989-90, pp. 384-385)
+Unlawful manufacture, distribution, sale, use or possession of marijuana, a controlled substance, or other illegal or dangerous drugs as defined by Georgia laws; teaching or working under the influence of alcohol which interferes with the faculty member's performance of duty or his/her responsibilities to the institution or to his/her profession; (BR Minutes, 1989-90, pp. 384-385).

-Conviction or admission of guilt in a court proceeding of any criminal drug offense; (BR Minutes, 1989-90, pp. 384-385)
+Conviction or admission of guilt in a court proceeding of any criminal drug offense; (BR Minutes, 1989-90, pp. 384- 385).

-Physical or mental incompetence as determined by law or by a medical board of three or more licensed physicians and reviewed by a committee of the faculty;
+Physical or mental incompetency as determined by law or by a medical board of three or more licensed physicians and reviewed by a committee of the faculty;

-False swearing with respect to official documents filed with the Institution;
+False swearing with respect to official documents filed with the institution;